shanedesal/omnix/README.md

 **Why we use it:** The hub PIN, pairing tokens, and Supabase session keys should not be stored in plain SharedPreferences. `flutter_secure_storage` encrypts them at rest using the platform's hardware security module.

 **What it does here:**
-- Stores the hub PIN hash (bcrypt)
+- Stores the hub PIN hash (HMAC-SHA256 with a random salt, both computed by the `crypto` package)
 - Stores trusted device tokens so paired devices reconnect without re-scanning
 - Stores the Supabase anon key (though this is technically public, it's good practice)